m-rmac/Weather-App/README.md

 # Kite Surfing Weather App

-___
-A web application which dynamically displays 3-days of weather data from user selection of 8 kite surfing hot spots around Auckland, NZ.
+A web application which dynamically displays 3-days of weather data (via openweather.org) from user selection of 8 kite surfing hot spots around Auckland, NZ.
 Features a a results filter that enables users to select the wind conditions they desire.

 ## Deployment
-___

 Deployed with Heroku at https://mrm-weather-app.herokuapp.com/

 ## Areas of Development
-___

 - Calling an API requiring a key and hiding it in an env file.
 - Implementing custom handlebar helpers.
 - Bootstrap